Shukufuku

-The song was based on the anime writer Ichirō Ōkouchi's novel Yurikago no Hoshi, depicting the perspective of XVX-016 Gundam Aerial to the protagonist Suletta Mercury.
-Commercially, "Shukufuku" reached number three on the Oricon Singles Chart and Combined Singles Chart, and number two on the Billboard Japan Hot 100, and was certified gold for download and streaming by the Recording Industry Association of Japan.
+The song was based on the Mobile Suit Gundam: The Witch from Mercury writer Ichirō Ōkouchi's short story Yurikago no Hoshi, depicting the perspective of XVX-016 Gundam Aerial to Suletta Mercury.
+It peaked at number three on the Oricon Combined Singles Chart, and number two on the Billboard Japan Hot 100, and was certified platinum for downloads and triple platinum for streaming by the Recording Industry Association of Japan (RIAJ).

 Background and release

 Starting on September 2, 2022, Yoasobi uploaded three mysterious images of the unknown black shape with a white background featuring the text "941", "730", and "Coming Soon!!!" for three days.
-On September 4, the second promotional video of the 2022 Japanese mecha anime series Mobile Suit Gundam: The Witch from Mercury was released, announcing that Yoasobi would be handling its opening theme, titled "Shukufuku".
-The song was based on Yurikago no Hoshi (ゆりかごの星), a novel written by Ichirō Ōkouchi, who is also in charge of writing the anime.
+Two days later, the second promotional video of the Japanese mecha anime series Mobile Suit Gundam: The Witch from Mercury was announced, revealing that Yoasobi would be handling its opening theme "Shukufuku".
+The song was based on Yurikago no Hoshi (ゆりかごの星), a short story written by Ichirō Ōkouchi, who is also in charge of writing the anime.
 The story was published on the anime's official website on October 2.

-The "anime edit" version of "Shukufuku" was revealed on September 16 on the special radio show All Night Nippon Music Week, which the duo hosted for one night only to commemorate the 55th anniversary of All Night Nippon.
+The anime edit version of "Shukufuku" was unveiled on September 16 on the special radio show All Night Nippon Music Week, which the duo hosted for one night only to commemorate the 55th anniversary of All Night Nippon.
 The digital cover artwork was unveiled on September 25.
-The song was available for digital music and streaming platforms on October 1, a day before the anime's first episode premiere.
-The music video, directed by Nobutaka Yoda (10Gauge) with animation direction by Yutaro Kubo, premiered via the duo's YouTube channel the next day.
+The song was available for digital music and streaming platforms on October 1, one day before the anime's first episode premiere.
+The music video, directed by Nobutaka Yoda with animation direction by Yutaro Kubo, premiered via the duo's YouTube channel the next day.
 It portrays the same visuals as the anime but is "warmer" than the main theme.

-A limited CD single of "Shukufuku" was subsequently issued on December 9, including the English version titled "The Blessing", the "anime edit" version, and the instrumental version, its based novel, original Gunpla Demi-Trainer, and XVX-016 Gundam Aerial decal in an exclusive collaboration with the duo.
+A limited CD single of "Shukufuku" was subsequently issued on December 9, including the English version titled "The Blessing", the anime edit version, and the instrumental version, its based novel, original Gunpla Demi-Trainer, and XVX-016 Gundam Aerial decal in an exclusive collaboration with the duo.
 Yoasobi shared the snippet of the song recorded the English on November 3 after the music video surpassed 10 million views.
-The English version was released digitally as a standalone single on the same day as the CD single, and included on the duo's second English-language extended play E-Side 2, released on November 18.
+The English version was released digitally as a standalone single on the same day as the CD single, and included on the duo's second English-language EP E-Side 2, released on November 18.
+The anime edit version later featured on the soundtrack album to the anime, while the full version appeared on the duo's third EP The Book 3, released on October 4, 2023.